 In the state of Colorado, where the Rocky Mountains divide the state, even a move over a relatively short distance that involves travel across the mountains could fit within the intent of the law.
 Wintertime travel can be difficult through the Rockies, meaning one parent may miss out on custody time because of inclement weather.
 The court may take this possibility into account.

 When a parent wants to move with a child, he or she should file a motion to relocate as soon as possible.
 Child relocation cases in Colorado receive prioritization on the court’s docket.
 However, they still can take months to move through the court system.
 The Cossitt Law Firm knows how stressful this process can be.
 Whether you’re looking to move with the child, or you’re worried about your child’s moving farther away from you in Colorado, our Fort Collins child relocation lawyer is ready to help.
-Call us at 970-488-1887 as soon as possible for a consultation.
+Contact us as soon as possible for a consultation.

 Sharing your children with their other parent can be challenging around the holidays, especially immediately after a move across the state.
 However, when a skilled attorney crafts a holiday parenting time schedule, this can reduce or avoid conflicts.
 This gives the parents and children the clarity and flexibility needed to meet the parents’ goals.